elGreato/savvy/README.md

 ## Implementation
 ### Step 1 : Structure (Ali)
+For this project, we have used a framework that offered by our lecturer Andreas Martin (@andreasmartin) with little adaptations. a detailed description of the framework can be found at https://github.com/andreasmartin/WE-CRM

 ### Step 2 : Routing (Kevin)
 In this step, the routing was created.
 - Created Router and Routing Expeption files as suggested by our lecturer Andreas Martin.